gabiteodoru/liveaudio/README.md

 # LiveAudio

-A real-time audio processing library built to provide efficient, streaming implementations of popular audio analysis algorithms, including real-time pitch tracking optimized for live streaming.
+A real-time audio processing library built to provide efficient, implementations of popular audio analysis streaming algorithms, including real-time pitch tracking and pitch shifting optimized for live processing.

 ## Overview

 LiveAudio is a Python package designed for real-time audio signal processing applications.
-It offers optimized, streaming implementations of audio algorithms that traditionally require full audio files, making them suitable for live audio processing.
+It offers optimized implementations of streaming algorithms that traditionally require full audio files, making them suitable for live audio processing.
 The library is built with performance in mind, using Numba for JIT compilation and optimized algorithms suitable for real-time applications.

 Currently, LiveAudio implements:

 - **LivePyin**: A real-time implementation of the probabilistic YIN (pYIN) algorithm for pitch detection
-- **Real-time HMM**: Optimized Viterbi algorithm implementations for Hidden Markov Models in streaming contexts
+- **PitchShiftVocoder**: A real-time pitch shifting vocoder
-- **CircularBuffer**: A high-performance circular buffer for managing audio frames in real-time
+- **LinearVolumeNormalizer**: A real-time volume normalizer that adjusts volume smoothly, as vocoder output may exceed input range

-## Installation
+- **Real-time HMM**: Optimized Viterbi algorithm implementations for Hidden Markov Models for use with streaming algorithms

-# LiveAudio
+- **CircularBuffer**: A high-performance circular buffer for managing audio frames in real-time as input to Pyin and the Vocoder

-A real-time implementation of librosa pyin for live audio streaming.
+- **OACBuffer**: A high-performance Overlap-Add Circular buffer for managing the output of the vocoder

 ## Installation